Doc is in: 76ers expect Rivers to lead them to NBA title

 Enter Rivers, the 58-year-old former NBA guard who coached the Boston Celtics to the championship in 2008 and another NBA Finals appearance in 2010.
 Just two days after he split with the Los Angeles Clippers, Rivers was in Philadelphia with ownership and general manager Elton Brand, and on Thursday he accepted the job to succeed Brett Brown.

-“Welcome to the city of Brotherly Love Coach @DocRivers !!!!
-Excited for the future and what we’re building here #PhillyForever,” Embiid tweeted.
+”Welcome to the city of Brotherly Love Coach (at)DocRivers !!!!
+Excited for the future and what we’re building here (hash)PhillyForever,” Embiid tweeted.

 If good things are going to happen in Philadelphia, Rivers needs more than social media support out of the talented 7-footer who has battled injuries and struggled with conditioning.
 The Sixers have been down the social media road before of Simmons posting photos of him working out and looking good on video clips only to want so much more out of him when the games matter most.